 Amend Clause 19.12 and add Clause 19.12A in Section 2A as follows:

-Transitional Protection for Customers affected by BSC Modification P272
+Transitional Protection for Customers affected by BSC Modification P432or MHHS

-19.12 Part 4 of the CDCM contains transitional protection for Customers who may be affected by the implementation of BSC modification P272.
+19.12 Part 4 of the CDCM contains transitional protection for Customers who may be affected by the implementation of BSC modification P432 or to the advanced market segment as defined in MHHS.
 All DNO/IDNO Parties shall comply with Part 4 of the CDCM, including a DNO Party operating outside of its Distribution Services Area.

+19.12A Prior to transition, the User shall, as a minimum provide the Customer with the following information:

+Site address information, including MPAN and meter serial number/s;

+Reason for the correspondence;

+Migration date;

+Maximum Import Capacity, or if not already agreed with the Customer, a default value;

+Distributors contact details; and

+Explain the consequences and protections offered, including any amendment to the Maximum Import Capacity and any rebates that may be warranted.

 SCHEDULE 16 – COMMON DISTRIBUTION CHARGING METHODOLOGY